 - Payment of charges for access to existing data

 - Hiring of student research assistance

 - Data-gathering costs such as duplicating or small payments to study participants

 Should a human subjects review be necessary, the researcher must obtain the review from the institutional review board of his or her home campus.
 Projects may be provisionally accepted when the human subjects review is in process.

 Applications for the Small Research Grant Program must be submitted electronically as either a Word document or in PDF form.
-Submissions for 2016 will be accepted beginning on January 4, 2016, and will be due by April 1, 2016.
+Submissions for 2017 will be accepted beginning on March 1, 2017, and no later than May 1, 2017.
+Awardees will receive notification by mid-May.
 Applicants should feel free to contact ACCU to help shape the project or ask about expenses not listed above.
-Proposals will be reviewed by a panel of 3-5 researchers, including some chosen from CHERC.
+Proposals will be reviewed by a 3-5 person panel.

-In most circumstances, final project reports are to be submitted to ACCU no later than October 31.
+Final project summary reports are to be submitted to ACCU by no later than October 31, 2017.

 Those receiving grants agree that ACCU will have the first option to publish a brief report (typically 1-2 pages) of the project in its Update newsletter within 12 months.
 Alternately, a summary of the research will be available in the research section of the ACCU website.
+Researchers are also encouraged to submit their studies to the Journal of Catholic Higher Education for consideration.
 Publication in other arenas should acknowledge ACCU support.